Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-hpc/_index.md

 **Category: Resiliency/Monitoring**

-**Impact: High**
+**Impact: Medium**

 **Recommendation/Guidance**

 For Cross-region disaster recovery and business continuity, Make sure ahead of time that the appropriate quotas are set for all user subscription Batch accounts, to allocate the required number of cores using the Batch account.

-Precreate all required services in each region, such as the Batch account and the storage account.
+Pre-create all required services in each region, such as the Batch account and the storage account.
 There's often no charge for having accounts created, and charges accrue only when the account is used or when data is stored.

 **Resources**